Enterprise Mashup Markup Language: EMML features

-EMML is primarily a XML-based declarative language, but also provides ability to encode complex logic using embedded scripting engines.
+EMML is primarily an XML-based declarative language, but also provides the ability to encode complex logic using embedded scripting engines.
 XPath is the expression language used in EMML.

 Directinvoke statement

 directinvoke provides ability to invoke and consume a variety of data services.
 These data services may be REST, RSS/ATOM, or SOAP services. directinvoke also supports Web clipping by allowing HTML pages to be specified as service endpoints.
 HTTP GET, POST, PUT, and DELETE protocols are supported in directinvoke.
-HTTP Header and cookie support is also available thus providing capability to consume a wide variety of REST/SOAP Web services.
+HTTP Header and cookie support is also available thus providing the capability to consume a wide variety of REST/SOAP Web services.
 It is possible to use directinvoke with a proxy server.

 Code sample of passing attributes as parameters to a service: